Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Uniformly distributed equilibria

 Since all $n-1$ relevant eigenvalues are less than unity in magnitude, the internal equilibrium point ${\bf p}^\infty = \left(\frac{1}{n}, \ldots, \frac{1}{n}\right)$ is locally asymptotically stable.

-Consider the simplest boundary case where one component is zero, for example, $p_n=0$, and the remaining $n-1$ components are equal to $p_i^* = \frac{1}{n-1}$ for $i < n$.
+Consider the simplest boundary case where one coordinate is zero, for example, $p_n=0$, and the remaining $n-1$ coordinates are equal to $p_i^* = \frac{1}{n-1}$ for $i < n$.

-For this point to be stable, it must be stable to perturbations that "push" it off the boundary.
-That is, if we add a small amount $\varepsilon$ to the zero component $p_n$, it must decay rather than grow.
+For this point to be stable, it must be stable to perturbations that ``push'' it off the boundary.
+That is, if we add a small positive perturbation $\varepsilon$ to the zero coordinate $p_n$, it must decay rather than grow.

-This stability is determined by the "normal" eigenvalue, which is equal to the diagonal element of the Jacobian $J_{nn}$, calculated at this boundary point.
+This stability is determined by the ``normal'' eigenvalue, which is equal to the diagonal element of the Jacobian $J_{nn}$, calculated at this boundary point.

 Calculating the derivative $\frac{\partial F_n}{\partial p_n}$ at the point where $p_n=0$ and the other components are $\frac{1}{n-1}$, gives

 Since $n^2-n > n^2-n-1$, it follows that $\lambda_{\text{norm}} > 1$.
 An eigenvalue greater than unity means that any small perturbation of the zero component will grow exponentially, pushing the system away from this boundary.
 The boundary equilibrium point in this case is unstable.